-- Sub-buffer format ID: An int32 sub-buffer format ID, value=7. - Value: A char to a null-terminated string containing the diagnostic data.
+- Sub-buffer format ID: An arm_int32_t sub-buffer format ID, value=7 (ARM_SUBBUFFER_DIAG_DETAIL). - Value: An arm_char_t to a null-terminated string containing the diagnostic data.
 Each string has a maximum length of 4096 characters, including the termination character.
 If the pointer is null, it is equivalent to not providing the sub-buffer at all.